ram110599/Smart-Attendance-Manager/sam-express/readme.txt

 git push -u origin master

 TODO:
-set CRYPTO with salt for passwords make sure to see all the pages that can open with or without authentication make sure to clear the session errors when required(whenever errors are set then reset it at some point by req.session.errors=NULL;)
+remove ta_id and use his student id instead set CRYPTO with salt for passwords make sure to see all the pages that can open with or without authentication make sure to clear the session errors when required(whenever errors are set then reset it at some point by req.session.errors=NULL;)